uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Mini Courses

-In addition to the regular courses, the department also offers 'Mini Courses', which are worth (1/3) of a half credit course (with about 1/3 the time commitment and wor
+In addition to the regular courses, the department also offers 'Mini Courses', which are worth (1/3) of a half credit course (with about 1/3 the time commitment and workload).
+These courses are meant to focus on an extremely specialized topic that wouldn't fill out a regular course in the scope of the PhD program.
+In the past these courses have been offered on specialized technical skills, like running hydrodynamic code or N-body simulations,

 #### Courses from other departments
 You may find an interesting graduate course offering from another department.
 Taking these course for credit is subject to the approval [the graduate chair](#graduate-associate-chair-chris-matzner), but you can find a list of preapproved courses from the physics department on the department [webpage](http://www.astro.utoronto.ca/academics/graduate-studies/current/courses/).